-As of the 2013-2017 American Community Survey, the majority of the Housing Unit Types within the Town of Stubbs singlewere family units, which represented at least 65%, and up to 100% of the housing units in the which town, is consistent prior estimates.
-The next most common unit type is mobile home units, representing at 5.9% of all housing units within the Town.
+As of the 2013-2017 American Community Survey, the majority of the Housing Unit Types within the Town of Stubbs were singlefamily units, which represented at least 65%, and up to 100% of the housing units in the which town, is consistent prior estimates.
+The next most common unit type is mobile home units, representing at least 5.9% of all housing units within the Town.

-5.2.3 Occupancy & Tenure Characteristics
+5.2.3 Occupancy & Tent

-Per 2013-2017 American Community Survey Estimates, the Town of Stubbs had an estimated 204 occupied housing units.
-Of these, approximately 57.9% were owner occupied over the time of estimate, with a range from 36.8% to 79.0%.
-This represents general consistency in tenure since 1990.
-There were approximately 140 vacant housing units, with approximately 95 of these units for seasonal, recreational, or occasional use.
+Per 2013-2017 American occupied housing units.
+Of with a range from 36.8% tc approximately 140 vacant housing units, with approximately 95 of these units for seasonal, recreational, or occasional use.
 Economists and urban planners consider a rental vacancy rate between 5% and 7% to be the ideal balance between the interests of landlord and tenant, and a ownership vacancy rate between 1% and 2% for buyer and seller.